Rohan-flutterint/DataWizz/README.md

 ## Why DataWizz

-DataWizz is designed for internal analytics engineering and platform demos where you want a believable lakehouse product surface without needing a full distributed stack on day one.
+DataWizz is designed for analytics engineering and platform demos where you want a believable lakehouse product surface without needing a full distributed stack on day one.

 It is especially useful when you want to demonstrate: